ansys/pygranta/doc/source/development_and_release_processes.rst

 Phase 3: Pre-release
 ~~~~~~~~~~~~~~~~~~~~

 #.
-Update the *production test VM* to run the Granta MI release validated during the hardening phase above.
+Update the *production test VM* to run the Granta MI release validated during the
+   `hardening phase <Phase 2: Hardening>`_.
 #.
 Update the latest *idiomatic package* ``release`` branches created during the hardening phase to run CI against the
    *production test VM*.
 #.
 Update the *PyGranta meta-package* ``main`` branch to depend on the public *idiomatic packages* release candidates
    and *auto-generated packages* stable releases.
 #.
 Create a ``release`` branch for the *PyGranta meta-package* and publish as a release candidate to public PyPI.
 #.
 Create a Pull Request in the PyAnsys meta-package repository to move the PyGranta dependency to the release candidate
-   published above.
+   published in the preceding step.
 #.
 Manually test the *PyGranta meta-package* release candidate against the Granta MI release candidate.

 Testing should occur up to a week before the availability of Granta MI to customers.